-In partnership with NYC Media Lab, Verizon and Yahoo Sports have awarded $5,000 grants to four teams of entrepreneurs that will build new ventures in the sports arena.
-Kicking off this June, NYC Media Lab will take entrepreneurs through an 8-week Lean Launchpad program to encourage and support customer discovery and market validation — a familiar process as the Lab’s startup accelerator, The Combine, enters its fourth year.
+In partnership with NYC Media Lab, Verizon and Yahoo Sports awarded $5,000 grants to four teams of entrepreneurs to build new ventures in the sports arena.

-The program was announced at the recent Sports/Media/Tech conference, a new event presented by NYC Media Lab and sponsored by Yahoo Sports and Verizon.
+The program was announced at the Sports/Media/Tech conference, an event presented by NYC Media Lab and sponsored by Yahoo Sports and Verizon.
 At the event, technology, business and innovation experts from the sports, media and entertainment industries convened to discuss the future of the space, including the emergence of new technologies, and consequently, new types of fan engagement.

 A key takeaway from the Sports/Media/Tech conference was how the promise of ubiquitous 5G technologies will impact sports.
-During the event’s 5G-focused panel, The Decade Ahead, Verizon Open Innovation Director Christian Guirnalda expressed that more and faster data will lead to better experiences.
 Sports/Media/Tech uncovered that sophisticated video technologies, virtual and augmented reality, and artificial intelligence are among the trends that will radically change the way that sports media is created, distributed, consumed and monetized.

 "Sports is one of the greatest aggregators of audience.
 Technology today is enabling audience and the fan experience for the individual.
 Technology makes the sports experience more individualized, more customized for your team and your fandom."